 Students receive an email to their UMass Dartmouth email account notifying them that an invoice has been generated.
-Invoices are sent electronically early in July for fall semester and are due by mid August.
-Bills for the spring semester are also sent electronically early in December and are due by mid-January.
+Invoices for the fall semester are sent electronically early in July and are typically due by mid-August.
+Invoices for the spring semester are sent electronically early in January and are due by mid-to-late January.
 Specific due dates are printed on the invoice.

 Payment must be received by the due date indicated on your eBill.

 Failure to meet the due date will result in the assessment of a $50 late fee.
 Students are expected to keep their accounts current and to pay their financial obligations to the University.

 Students are required to ensure that their charges are paid in full or covered by other sources such as financial aid awards, external payment plan contracts or other forms of coverage prior to the start of the semester.

 Students who do not attend but are registered for courses must officially withdraw from UMass Dartmouth otherwise they will be responsible for all outstanding charges.